 About My Classes

-In all Yoga 7 classes you will experience the benefits of proper breathing techniques such as deep abdominal breathing and alternate nostril breathing (anuloma viloma).
+In most Yoga 7 classes you will experience the benefits of proper breathing techniques such as deep abdominal breathing and alternate nostril breathing (anuloma viloma).
 The postures are tailored to suit all levels and so you would take the higher or lower option depending on how you feel on the day.
-The postures vary each week with a focus on different parts of the body, although the whole body is used within each class.
+The postures vary with a focus on different parts of the body, although the whole body is used within each class.
 Each yoga class always ends with a guided relaxation of 20 minutes.

 I qualified as a yoga teacher in 2012, but yoga has been a huge part of my life for as long as I can remember.
 Since being certified by the International Yoga Alliance, I can honestly say that I love going to work everyday.